tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 As you review the slides, look for opportunities to prompt students to reflect.
 Use the Socratic method to encourage students to offer their opinions aloud before revealing your own answer.
 For example, ask students to share examples of innovative FinTech companies and how they are disrupting the financial services industry.

-* Recent technological advancements in (big) data and mobile network infrastructure has led to a consumer desire for companies to not only provide more efficent data-driven services, but also quality engagement through scalable mobile platforms.
+* Recent technological advancements in (big) data and mobile network infrastructure has led to a consumer desire for companies to not only provide more efficient data-driven services, but also quality engagement through scalable mobile platforms.

 * To keep up with consumer demand, large financial firms that have been slower to adopt newer technologies have been forced to make larger investments in technology.